 Fiduciaries may have difficulty determining appropriate issues to consider in investment management involving ESG factors.
 Fiduciaries that decide to pursue using ESG factors may face difficulty identifying and evaluating available options.
 Lastly, without additional information plans may be reluctant to pursue ESG strategies because they do not understand risks that could be considered material and they may not be able to effectively select and monitor an ESG strategy.

 NASRA does not have a position specifically on ESG.
-NASRA resolution 1996-06, Retirement System Fiduciary Investment Standards, states, in part, that NASRA:
+NASRA's resolution 2019-02, – Support for Strong Fiduciary Standards in Retirement System Investments, states, in part, that NASRA:

 Supports strong fiduciary standards set in law by state and local governments and supports investment strategies for which the paramount goal is the financial security of pension fund assets.

-Opposes any attempt, either implicitly or explicitly, to direct or influence state and local government retirement systems to make investments that circumvent the trustees' fiduciary responsibility.
+Opposes any attempt, either implicitly or explicitly, to direct or influence state and local government retirement system investments that circumvent the trustees' fiduciary responsibility.

 Retirement Plan Investing: Clearer Information on Consideration of Environmental Social and Governance Factors Would Be Helpful, Government Accountability Office, May 2018